ByAU

 Critical Decision Factors

-- Data Sensitivity: How confidential is the data?
+- Data Sensitivity: How confidential is the data we’re handling here?

-- Control vs. Decentralization: Need for control or shared governance
+- Control vs. Decentralization: Do we need tight control over things, or are we more into a shared governance approach?

-- Regulatory Environment: Compliance requirements for data privacy and transparency
+- Regulatory Environment: What are the compliance requirements we need to keep in mind for data privacy and transparency?

 Practical Implementation Insights